Services in Hämeenkangas

 - Look at the tips for outdoors drinking water in Hiking in Finland -pages.

 There are no waste-bins in the area.
 Measures should be taken in advance to avoid taking unnecessary waste into the area.
 Biodegradable waste should be placed in a toilet and small amounts of clean paper and cardboard can be used as kindling in a campfire.
+Toilets at Viidentienristeys, Kuninkaanlähde, Ruskalaavu and Koivistonharju are emptied with suction.
+Do not put any food waste or other garbage in them.
 Read more about Hiking without Littering.

-There are no Metsähallitus maintained dry toilets at campfire sites, lean-to shelters and Lapp pole tents in Hämeenkangas, except for at Viidentienlaavu lean-to shelter, Ruskalaavu lean-to shelter (toilet for the disabled), Jättikota Lapp pole tent, Kuninkaanlähde Lapp pole tent, Koivistonvati cooking shelter and Koivistonharju lean-to shelter (toilet for the disabled).
+There are no Metsähallitus maintained dry toilets at campfire sites, lean-to shelters and campfire huts in Hämeenkangas, except for at Viidentienlaavu lean-to shelter, Ruskalaavu lean-to shelter (accessible toilet), Kuninkaanlähde campfire hut, Koivistonvati cooking shelter, Niinikota campfire hut (accessible toilet) and Koivistonharju lean-to shelter (accessible toilet).
 Additionally there are toilets at the Jämi aviation and tourist centre, Kuninkaanlähde hotel and at the military residence at Niinisalo garrison.
 Take your own toiletpaper.

 Camping and Lean-to Shelters

 There are no camping sites in Hämeenkangas.
-Visitors may stay in the area's lean-to shelters and Lapp pole tents when they are not being used in military exercises.
-Please take note that Metsähallitus does not supply all lean-to shelters and Lapp pole tents with firewood.
+Camping is allowed in the area, but we recommend camping in the vicinity of campfire sites and shelters.
+Visitors may stay in the area's lean-to shelters and campfire huts when they are not being used in military exercises.
+Please take note that Metsähallitus does not supply all lean-to shelters and campfire huts with firewood.

 There are caravan areas (kankaanpaa.fi, in Finnish) on the grounds of Kuninkaanlähde hotel, the Jämi aviation and tourist centre and at the public swimming pool.